All Products

 Is the node architecture in PolarDB-X 2.0 Standard Edition similar to the RDS primary/standby node architecture?

-PolarDB-X 2.0 Standard Edition uses a three-node architecture that includes one primary, one standby, and one log node, ensuring a zero RPO.
+No. PolarDB-X 2.0 Standard Edition uses a three-node architecture consisting of one primary node, one standby node, and one log node.
+This design guarantees a Recovery Point Objective (RPO) of zero.
 RDS uses a primary/standby node architecture.

 How do I balance the number of compute nodes and storage nodes?

-PolarDB-X nodes have been unified to N nodes, which means it includes N compute nodes and N storage nodes.
-To ensure consistency across system nodes, configure the same number of compute nodes and storage nodes for a PolarDB-X cluster.
+PolarDB-X uses unified N-node sizing: a cluster with N nodes contains N compute nodes and N storage nodes.
+Configure the same number of compute nodes and storage nodes to maintain consistency across the cluster.

 Can I modify the max_binlog_cache_size parameter?